RickNeelee/monument_parser/README.md

 **The parser was created to update and support information about immovable cultural monuments of Ukraine in a single format.**

 **Installation**
-Add the parser_rickneelee crate as a dependency in your Rust project's Cargo.toml file:
-[dependencies]
-monument_parser = "1.0.0"
+Run the following Cargo command in your project directory: cargo add monument_parser

+Or add the following line to your Cargo.toml: monument_parser = "1.0.1"

 **Each cultural object has a building type, name, location, dating and purpose type.**